ElmoDFGD/ElmoRim/README.md

 Elmorim is a **compact**, **performance friendly** list that offers **improved visuals**, **modernized combat** and **increased immersion**.
 A curated selection of tweaks and fixes for the vanilla content are provided.
 No massive quests or new lands are added added and NO CC-MODS REQUIRED.

 This readme provides instructions for installing and configuring ElmoRim.
-A detailed gameplay guide, issue tracker and options for tweaking game settings can be found in the [ElmoRim Wiki](https://github.com/ElmoDFGD/ElmoRim/wiki)
+A detailed gameplay guide, issue tracker and options for tweaking game settings can be found in the [ElmoRim wiki](https://github.com/ElmoDFGD/ElmoRim/wiki)

 > Disclaimer: ElmoRim puts vanilla content at center stage.
 However it is first and foremost Skyrim the way I, Elmo, want it.
 So if a certain mod is included, it is because I want it there.

-## Feature Overview
+## Feature overview
 ElmoRim consists of around 600 mods.
 This overview provides an idea of what to expect from the list.
 | Feature | Core Mods |
 |     :---:    |     :---:     |